Windows Base VQL Sigma Model

 After all relevant rules are evaluated, the collection is complete.

-Rules that utilize this model may include a vql
+Rules that utilize this model may include a vql section which may

 contain a VQL lambda to dictates how the event is generated.
 This